boras-pl/freemiga/README.md

 - initial config set-up 50Hz & 1080p displays (PAL emulation)
 - pixel perfect scaling
 - open source - anything can be changed or corrected
+- networking (internal RJ-45 and WiFi, USB adapters are not directly supported)
 - this repository does not include any 3rd party s/w.
 All components are dynamically downloaded during the build process.
 - all components have various licenses however, all of them seem to be freely redistributable under some conditions.
 See details and familiarize with the licenses under sites listed in the Notes section.
 - the project does not provide any proprietary and paid software including but not limited to original copyrighted ROM files, operating systems, games etc. The main goal of this project is to provide a LEGAL and WORKING environment in accordance with the law.